dumpfheimer/OptoProxy/README.txt

 5. Add the VitoWifi Library to your project (not sure if you actually need to do that?!)

+6. copy wifi-credentials.h.example to wifi-credentials.h and change the credentials to your desire

-6. Hit compile
+7. Hit compile

-7. Open an issue with the error and hope for help
+8. Open an issue with the error and hope for help